kframework/X86-64-semantics/docs/meeting-minutes.md

 ### 14 Sept 2016

+If we can fugure out the registers which are used in a functioon then we can get rid of the structure context

 We can model a simple type analysis as follows:
 1. Multiplication, substraction, shifting, xor, binary and, binary or and division force their “parameters” to be integers.